-B. Protocol on Trade in Services and opportunities for the liberalization and integration of the African services sector
+B. Protocol on Trade in Services and opportunities for the liberalisation and integration of the African services sector

-36. The signing and implementation of the AfCFTA Agreement, which has trade in services as one of its three protocols, provide a veritable platform for liberalizing and integrating African services.
+36. The signing and implementation of the AfCFTA Agreement, which has trade in services as one of its three protocols, provide a veritable platform for liberalising and integrating African services.
 Given the sector's complexity, the Assembly of Heads of State and Government of the African Union, at its thirty-first ordinary session, held in July 2018, approved five priority sectors for the first round of negotiations - transport, communications, financial services, tourism and business services - for which African Union member States are currently preparing specific offers.
-Some estimates suggest that the benefits of liberalizing services trade could match or even exceed the benefits of goods trade liberalization under the Agreement.
+Some estimates suggest that the benefits of liberalising services trade could match or even exceed the benefits of goods trade liberalisation under the Agreement.

 37. In recognition of the growing importance of the services sector on the continent, and as directed by the Committee on Private Sector Development, Regional Integration, Trade, Infrastructure, Industry and Technology at its first session in December 2019, ECA - alongside the African Union Commission, the African Development Bank and the United Nations Conference on Trade and Development - dedicated the 10th edition of the flagship publication Assessing Regional Integration in Africa to the theme "Integration and liber-alization of Africa's services trade in the context of the African Continental Free Trade Area".
-The report has come out with significant findings and pertinent policy recommendations for stakeholders, in particular member States, continental and regional organizations, and private sector operators.
+The report has come out with significant findings and pertinent policy recommendations for stakeholders, particularly member States, continental and regional organisations, and private sector operators.

 38. In its section on developments in African regional integration, the 10th edition of the report Assessing Regional Integration in Africa notes that regional economic communities have made commendable progress in implementing their regional integration agendas.
-With specific regard to services trade, the report establishes that between African regions, regional economic communities have made modest, gradual and continuing progress in liberalizing services trade in line with the pan-African objective of promoting the free movement of goods, people, capital and services.
-Continent-wide developments in services trade have supported the African Union agenda of realizing the goals of the African Economic Community; Agenda 2063: The Africa We Want, of the African Union; and AfCFTA.
-The Protocol on Trade in Services, in particular, reflects the vision for services trade, and presents a strategic framework for further negotiations.
+With specific regard to services trade, the report establishes that between African regions, regional economic communities have made modest, gradual and continuing progress in liberalising services trade in line with the pan-African objective of promoting the free movement of goods people, capital and services.
+Continent-wide developments in services trade have supported the African Union agenda of realising the goals of the African Economic Community; Agenda 2063: Africa We Want of the African Union; and AfCFTA.
+The Protocol on Trade in Services, in particular, reflects the vision for services trade and presents a strategic framework for further negotiations.

-39. The report recognizes that further collective efforts are required of all key stakeholders in the integration project (including regional economic communities) if the potential of AfCFTA to increase employment opportunities, generate higher incomes, promote economic growth and lift millions of people out of poverty is to be realized.
-The findings of the 10th edition of the report Assessing Regional Integration in Africa on the progress that regional economic communities have made and their continued relevance to African integration processes resonate with the analysis and findings of another recently concluded ECA study.7 The study articulates actionable policy proposals to support a coherent, coordinated and fully responsive interface between AfCFTA and regional economic communities.
-It also suggests how to leverage the trade integration successes and lessons learned from the challenges faced in implementing free trade agreements at the regional economic community-level, with a view to improving the implementation of the AfCFTA Agreement.
+39. The report recognises that further collective efforts are required of all key stakeholders in the integration project (including regional economic communities) if the potential of AfCFTA is to increase employment opportunities, generate higher incomes, promote economic growth and lift millions of people out of poverty is to be realised.
+The 10th edition of the report Assessing Regional Integration in Africa has found regional economic communities' progress.
+Their continued relevance to African integration processes resonates with the analysis and findings of another recently concluded ECA study.7 The study articulates actionable policy proposals to support a coherent, coordinated and fully responsive interface between AfCFTA and regional economic communities.
+It also suggests how to leverage the trade integration successes and lessons learned from the challenges faced in implementing free trade agreements at the regional economic community level to improve the implementation of the AfCFTA Agreement.